 Singapore 188966

-Mooncake hotline: (65) 6825 8519 / 8520
+Tel: +65 6825 8519 / 8520 | Website

 4. The Fullerton

 From the ultra posh Fullerton Hotel, we would expect nothing less.
-Aside from their bestselling chocolate baileys snowskin mooncake ($52 for 4), they also have the 15 treasures premium gift set.
+Aside from their bestselling chocolate baileys snowskin mooncake ($52 for 4), they also have the 15 Treasures premium gift set.

 This lavish set contains 14 blocks of assorted baked mooncakes, all with varying fillings.
 What’s the 15th treasure, you ask?
-Well, it’s the centerpiece of a 6-inch-wide mooncake with 8 yolks.
+Well, it’s the centrepiece of a 6-inch-wide mooncake with 8 yolks.
 8 yolks!
 Now, THAT is a full moon. ($168)

 Do not mistake them for bars of soap.
-Available in cranberry, blueberry and green apple flavors, these mooncakes are the hotel’s new offerings for 2009.
+Available in cranberry, blueberry and green apple flavours, these mooncakes are the hotel’s new offerings for 2009.
 The shape looks really exquisite, too, especially with that depression in the middle. ($52 for 4)

 5. Kia Hiang Restaurant

-Not to be outdone by the east-meets-west creations of the big players, the more than 30 year old Kia Hiang Restaurant has whipped up several creative new flavors.
+Not to be outdone by the east-meets-west creations of the big players, the more than 30 year old Kia Hiang Restaurant has whipped up several creative new flavours.
 Bak kwa mooncake, anyone?
 Yep, yep, they have it.

-More tantalising flavors include durian, chocolate with rum and raisin, green tea, and the creamy blueberry and cheese.
+More tantalising flavours include durian, chocolate with rum and raisin, green tea, and the creamy blueberry and cheese.
 For more, check out my full review of Kia Hiang mooncakes with pictures, ratings and prices.

 201 Kim Tian Road #01-400